talum/one-page-v3/src/blog/2019-04-16-ecto-changesets.md

 A few beats later, another developer wants to implement closing an invoice.
-Since closing an invoice is modifying an existing record, the developer thinks to reuse the existing `update` action in the controller and throws a hidden field denoting a cancel on the form.
+Since closing an invoice is modifying an existing record, the developer thinks to reuse the existing `update` action in the controller and throws a field denoting a cancel on the form.

 ```ruby
 class InvoicesController < ApplicationController